 Qibla Direction

-The Qibla is very significant to Islam as it leads Muslims to the Kaaba in Macca when they perform their daily prayers (Salah).
-It embodies unity of Muslims around the world because everyone faces the same direction during their prayers regardless of their location.
+The Qibla is very significant to Islam as it leads Muslims to the Kaaba in Mecca when they perform their daily prayers (Salah).
+It embodies the unity of Muslims around the world because everyone faces the same direction during their prayers regardless of their location.
 The Qibla is a tool that helps a Muslim to establish a connection with the rest of humanity and concentrates the mind and will during the act of prayer

 The Muslims use various ways to determine the Qibla among which are using the compass, geographical information and the modem Qibla apps and internet tools.
 These tools and technologies are important in ensuring that Muslims are well and correctly positioned to face the Kaaba when offering their prayers no matter their location on the planet.